 c 840 BCE — Mesha Stele (aka Moabite Stone) — stele set up by King Mesha of Moab telling how Kemosh, their god, had assisted Mesha to throw off the yoke of Israel and restore the lands of Moab.
 Parallels 2 Kings 3:4–8.

-587 BCE — Kingdom of Judah conquered by the Babylonia army.
-First Babylonian exile begins.
+587 BCE — The Kingdom of Judah conquered by the Babylonian army.
+The first Babylonian exile begins.

-5th century — Genesis, Exodus, Leviticus and Numbers written in 5th century Judah under the Persian empire
+5th century BCE — Genesis, Exodus, Leviticus and Numbers written in 5th century Judah under the Persian empire.

-6th century BCE — Job was probably written in the 6th century BCE.
+6th century BCE — Job was probably written.

-538 — 332 BCE — Jews return to Jerusalem after the exile (called the post-exilic period) and build the Second Temple with Persian approval and financing.
+538 — 332 BCE — Jews return to Jerusalem after the exile (called the post-exilic period) and build the second Jewish temple with Persian approval and financing.

-516 — Second Temple completed under the leadership of the last three Jewish Prophets Haggai, Zechariah, and Malachi.
+516 BCE — The second Jewish temple was completed under the leadership of the last three Jewish Prophets: Haggai, Zechariah, and Malachi.

-Ezekiel claims to be written by a priest living in Babylon, but is obviously written by someone closely associated with the Second Temple.
+- Ezekiel claims to be written by a priest living in Babylon, but was obviously written by someone closely associated with the second temple.

 6th — 3rd centuries BCE — Proverbs gathers collections from the 6th to the 3rd centuries BCE.

-4th century BCE — 1 and 2 Chronicles were originally one work, completed in the late 4th century BCE.
+Late 4th century BCE — Completion of 1 and 2 Chronicles, which were originally one work..

-late 4th or early 3rd century BCE — Esther is written in the late 4th or early 3rd century BCE.
+Late 4th or early 3rd century BCE — Esther was written.

-c 3rd century BCE — Song of Songs (Song of Solomon) was written around the 3rd century BCE, but scholars differ over whether it was written as one piece or not.
+c 3rd century BCE — Song of Songs (Song of Solomon) was written, but scholars differ over whether it was written as one piece or not.

-2nd or 3rd century BCE — Lamentations is written around the 2nd or 3rd century BCE.
+2nd or 3rd century BCE — Lamentations was written.

-2nd century BCE — Daniel claims to be written in the 6th century BCE, but scholars agree it is from the 2nd century BCE.
+2nd century BCE — Scholars agree that Daniel was written, though it claims to have been written in the 6th century BCE.

-164 — 64 — BCE Hasmonean dynasty ruled Judea, reducing the influence of Hellenism
+164 — 64 BCE The Hasmonean dynasty ruled Judea, reducing the influence of Hellenism

 4 BCE — Jesus born (according to Bible/Christian timeline)